What to Pack–or Not–for a Wellness Retreat

 From comfy clothes to supportive shoes, here's our list of key items for your wellness getaway—plus what to leave behind at home.

 You’ve booked your wellness experience, and it’s not far off.
-It’s time to think about what you’ll pack.
-Now you realize that this is much more than a standard vacation.
-From the moment you arrive, its purpose is wellness – and that mindset kicks in as the packing begins.
+It’s time to think about what you’ll pack because this is much more than a standard vacation.
+From the moment you arrive, its purpose is wellness—and that mindset kicks in as the packing begins.

 When guests plan for their Canyon Ranch wellness experience, we recommend this basic list:

 The right shoes.
 Pack the broken-in ones that fit and feel the best and provide support, like your favorite hiking boots and shoes for fitness classes.
 And nothing fancy, even at mealtime.